 Such requirements are generally antagonistic and require a compromise in terms of performance, in some cases limited by the space available for the silencers.

-ITS will participate in the construction of 6 silencers for high-temperature fluid as part of the construction of a power plant based on heat engines.
+ITS will participate in the construction of 6 mufflers (silencers) for high-temperature fluid as part of the construction of a power plant based on heat engines.

-The experience of ITS and of its trading partners will, no doubt, allow a limitation of the noise due to the exhaust of these engines to preserve the neighborhood which will be significant and lasting, due to the quality of marketed soundproofing equipment.
+The experience of ITS and of its trading partners will, no doubt, allow a limitation of the noise due to the exhaust of these engines (by the means of mufflers for high temperature fluid) to preserve the neighborhood which will be significant and lasting, due to the quality of marketed soundproofing equipment.